Thinking of hiring remote employees?

 You may be thinking that flexibility in remote employees is a given.
 But the remote work environment is about both employer and employee showing mutual respect to each other.

-You will want to allow remote staff as much autonomy and flexibility as you can, but at the same time some structure is necessary.
-This can be in the form of weekly one on ones with your team members, or daily standups within your tight teams were your tasks and goals for the day are discussed.
-This is a great way to organically foster interaction in what can be an isolating environment at times, and also create accountability without micromanaging.
+You will want to allow remote staff as much autonomy and flexibility as you can, but at the same time, some structure is necessary.
+This can be in the form of weekly 1:1s with your team members or daily standups within your tight teams where your tasks and goals for the day are discussed.
+This is a great way to organically foster interaction in what can be an isolating environment at times and also create accountability without micromanaging.

 To get an idea of a candidate’s adaptability, questions like this could come in handy: